Led Zeppelin III: Release and reception

-Despite mostly indifferent reviews and lower sales than Led Zeppelin's previous two albums, Led Zeppelin IIIs reputation has recovered over time.
+Despite mostly indifferent reviews and lower sales than Led Zeppelin's previous two albums, Led Zeppelin III's reputation has increased over time.
 The RIAA certified the album 2 times platinum in 1990, and 6 times platinum in 1999.
 The 2014 reissue of the album helped itself get back into the Billboard Top 10.

 2014 reissue

 Along with the group's self-titled debut album and their second album, Led Zeppelin II, the album was remastered and reissued on 2 June 2014.
 The reissue comes in six formats: a standard CD edition; a deluxe two-CD edition; a standard LP version; a deluxe two-LP version; a super deluxe two-CD plus two-LP version with a hardback book; and as high-resolution, 24-bit/96k digital downloads.
 The deluxe and super deluxe editions feature bonus material containing alternative takes, backing tracks and the previously unreleased songs "Bathroom Sound", "Jennings Farm Blues" and "Key to the Highway/Trouble in Mind".
 The LP versions replicate the original volvelle sleeve design.
 The reissue was released with an inverted colour version of the original album's artwork as its bonus disc's cover.

 The reissue was met with widespread critical acclaim.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 98, based on 10 reviews.
 The bonus disc was hailed by Pitchfork journalist Mark Richardson as "easily the best" of the three reissues.
 In Rolling Stone, David Fricke wrote of highlights in the bonus disc: "'Jennings Farm Blues', an electric run at the folk gallop 'Bron-Y-Aur Stomp', shows Zeppelin exploring options, and the medley 'Keys to the Highway/Trouble in Mind', by Page and Plant, feels like a deep-blues breath before the next rush forward."